 When someone says festival of light immediately 3 festivals of light come to my mind.

-- Hanukkah — the festival of light of the Jews.
+- — the festival of light of the Jews.

-- Hanabi — literally the flower lights of Japanese people.
-That I have witnessed and celebrated for years, while I was a resident in the country for 5 years.
+- — literally the “flower lights” of Japanese people.
+This I have witnessed and celebrated for years, while I was a resident in the country for 5 years.

 Now there is something that we must learn from the modern countries.

 They do not allow any individual to start a small fire in the public, whether its for a rite in the name of a holy ordain of society or not.
 Its illegal.
-Only government licensed people can start public fire even when its for the purpose of a temple.
-In countries which are prepared educated and greatly civil bursting a firecracker isn’t allowed to the individual.
+Only government ( through licensed people or agents ) can start public fire even when its for the purpose of a temple.
+In countries which are prepared, educated and greatly civil, bursting a firecracker isn’t allowed for the individual.
 Its not fun, its just unsafe.